avtolstoy/device-updater/README.md

 - device initially listening
 - device initially connecting to the cloud
 - electron, SIM card removed

+### Testing Driver Installation

+(Windows only)

+Connect the device via USB, then right click and choose uninstall to remove the driver.
+Launch "regedit", and delete the key HKLM/Software/Particle/drivers.
+This will ensure the drivers are installed on next startup.
+Unplug the device and plug in again to refresh the driver status.

+Now launch the device updater, and it should install the drivers (with a UAC prompt) and the device automatically detected.

 ## Todo before Release
 - propagate exceptions on actor thread via callback